Drug interactions between Headache Relief and Sinus Relief

 There were no interactions found in our database between Headache Relief and Sinus Relief - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 260 drugs (1488 brand and generic names) are known to interact with Headache Relief.
+A total of 265 drugs are known to interact with Headache Relief.

 - Headache Relief is in the drug class analgesic combinations.